DataDog/integrations-extras/apache-apisix/README.md

 ### Events

-Apache APISIX check doesn't include any events.
+The Apache APISIX check does not include any events.

 ## Troubleshooting